On Competitive Analysis for Polling Systems: Introduction

 \subsubsection{Competitive Ratios}

-Competitive ratio is a ratio between the solution obtained by an online policy and the \emph{benchmark}.
-In this paper, the optimal solution to the offline problem is the benchmark that we compare the online policy against.
-Thus we say the competitive ratio for an online policy is $\rho$ if $\sup_{I}\frac{C^{\pi}(I)}{C^{*}(I)}\leq\rho$ for any job instance $I$, where $C^{\pi}(I)$ is the completion time for job instance $I$ by a deterministic scheduling policy $\pi$ and $C^{*}(I)$ is the optimal completion time of the offline problem.
+A competitive ratio is the ratio between the solution obtained by an online policy and the \emph{benchmark}.
+In this paper, the optimal solution to the offline problem is our benchmark.
+We say the competitive ratio for an online policy is $\rho$ if $\sup_{I}\frac{C^{\pi}(I)}{C^{*}(I)}\leq\rho$, where $C^{\pi}(I)$ is the completion time for job instance $I$ by a deterministic scheduling policy $\pi$ and $C^{*}(I)$ is the optimal completion time of the offline problem.
 We say a competitive ratio is tight if there exists an instance $I$ such that $\frac{C^{\pi}(I)}{C^{*}(I)}=\rho.$